‘Little People, Big World’: Amy Roloff Visits Boyfriend’s Family, Fans Criticize Her Teeth

 “Your face can easily be redone.
 Get over it,” kellyrupertus answered.

-A few other followers chimed in and shared their disbelief over the person;s rudeness.
+A few other followers chimed in and shared their disbelief over the person’s rudeness.

 “For the life of me I do not understand why people have to be so mean.
 What ever happened to ‘polite’ and ‘do unto others….’ and ‘if you don’t have anything nice to say….’
 I am so sick of posted negativity,” said Marilyn_cottonaro.